-Treatment of gains and losses on dispositions of bitcoin - treatment of forks and air drops - The ETF generally will treat gains (or losses) as a result of any disposition of bitcoin as capital gains (or capital losses).
-The CRA has stated that it generally treats cryptocurrency (which includes bitcoin) like a commodity for purposes of the Tax Act.
+Treatment of gains and losses on dispositions of ETH - treatment of forks and air drops - The ETF generally will treat gains (or losses) as a result of any disposition of ETH as capital gains (or capital losses).
+The CRA has stated that it generally treats cryptocurrency (which includes ETH) like a commodity for purposes of the Tax Act.
 The CRA has also expressed the opinion that gains (or losses) of mutual fund trusts resulting from transactions in commodities should generally be treated for income tax purposes as ordinary income rather than as capital gains, although the treatment in each particular case remains a question of fact to be determined having regard to all the circumstances.
-In addition, bitcoin may become subject to network forks and/or certain related occurrences such as air drops (See "Risk Factors Relating to Bitcoin - Network Forks" and "Risk Factors Relating to Bitcoin - Air Drops").
-The tax treatment of forks, air drops and other occurrences affecting bitcoin is subject to considerable uncertainty, and the CRA may disagree with positions taken by the ETF in this regard.
-If any transactions of the ETF are reported by it on capital account, but are subsequently determined by the CRA to be on income account, or if the CRA were to disagree with positions taken by the ETF in relation to forks, air drops or other occurrences affecting bitcoin, there may be an increase in the net income of the ETF, which is automatically distributed by the ETF to its Unitholders under the terms of the Declaration of Trust at the ETF's taxation year end; with the result that Canadian-resident Unitholders could be reassessed by the CRA to increase their taxable income by the amount of such increase, and nonresident Unitholders potentially could be assessed directly by the CRA for Canadian withholding tax on the amount of net gains on such transactions that were treated by the CRA as having been distributed to them.
+In addition, ETH may become subject to network forks and/or certain related occurrences such as air drops (See "Risk Factors Relating to ETH - Network Forks" and "Risk Factors Relating to ETH - Air Drops").
+The tax treatment of forks, air drops and other occurrences affecting ETH is subject to considerable uncertainty, and the CRA may disagree with positions taken by the ETF in this regard.
+If any transactions of the ETF are reported by it on capital account, but are subsequently determined by the CRA to be on income account, or if the CRA were to disagree with positions taken by the ETF in the result that to be on the CRA were to the terms of the Declaration of Trust at the ETF"s taxation year end; with the result that Canadian-resident Unitholders could be reassessed by the

+CRA to increase their taxable income by the amount of such increase, and non-resident Unitholders potentially could be assessed directly by the CRA for Canadian withholding tax on the amount of net gains on such transactions that were treated by the CRA as having been distributed to them.
 The CRA could assess the ETF for a failure of the ETF to withhold tax on distributions made by it to non-resident Unitholders that are subject to withholding tax, and typically would do so rather than assessing the non-resident Unitholders directly.
 Accordingly, any such re-determination by the CRA may result in the ETF being liable for unremitted withholding taxes on prior distributions made to Unitholders who were not resident in Canada for the purposes of the Tax Act at the time of the distribution.
 As the ETF may not be able to recover such withholding taxes from the non-resident Unitholders whose Units are redeemed, payment of any such amounts by the ETF would reduce the Net Asset Value of the ETF.